~ 12 MIN READ

 Today, technology helps alleviate many of the burdens associated with the complex reporting cycle, and some organizations are starting to take advantage of these tools.
 But in some ways, the technology explosion has created a new problem: The cobbling together of multiple software tools—most of which focus on just one individual pain point in the process—has added a new layer of complexity, making the management process as a whole even more challenging.

-Because Excel, Teams, Tableau, and other software tools have a narrow focus within the strategy reporting process, it becomes a puzzle to manage them as a whole.
+- Excel, Teams, Tableau, and other software tools have a narrow focus within the strategy reporting process, so it becomes a puzzle to manage them as a whole.

 We imported their important strategic data into the software and migrated their entire project management process into ClearPoint as well.
 They stopped using all the spreadsheets to track KPIs because they could now pull information directly from the source systems into ClearPoint.
 And while they still originated projects in their Oracle system, they leveraged ClearPoint’s API to pull data automatically from Oracle.
 There was no longer a need for them to create a separate mechanism for tracking projects.